-Rawlin J. Rosario is a Senior Program Associate for the Culturally Responsive and Equitable Systems team at WestEd.
+Rawlin J. Rosario is a Senior Program Associate with Culturally Responsive and Equitable Systems.
 He delivers technical assistance, develops research and evidence-based tools and resources, and provides research and policy support with state, regional, and local education agencies to help build more equitable and culturally responsive systems.

 Before joining WestEd, Rawlin was a middle school ELA teacher, instructional coach/leader and administrator in Gaston, North Carolina, New Haven, Connecticut, and The Bronx, New York.
 In those roles, Rawlin was able to model outstanding culturally responsive instruction and deliver professional development to teachers and staff on instruction, systems change, classroom management, and culturally responsive practices.
 In addition to his experiences in K12 spaces, Rawlin also contributed to the development and implementation of the New York State Education Department statewide framework for Culturally Responsive-Sustaining Education—the first of its kind in the nation.